nettyrnp/url-shortener/README.md

-# url-shortener
+# URL shortener
-Simple URL shortener that redirects to the full URL
+A simple URL shortener that redirects to the full URL